CNN Daybreak: History

+For a short period in September 2001, the 6 am hour of CNN Daybreak was replaced by CNN Money Morning, which itself was cancelled after two episodes due to the September 11 attacks.

 Until spring 2005, Daybreak was aired from the CNN Center in Atlanta.
 Costello then moved to New York following her marriage.
 The show moved to the Time Warner Center shortly after.

+Cancellation

 In October 2005, as a cost-cutting measure, the program was canceled.
 The last official broadcast was on November 25, 2005.
 Carol Costello graciously bid her crew farewell, thanking them, and telling viewers how much they were missed.
 Costello subsequently was an anchor on HLN until 2018, based in Los Angeles.

-After cancellation

-The timeslot was occupied by a rerun of Anderson Cooper 360, with the 6am hour being replaced by American Morning which expanded.
+The timeslot was occupied by a rerun of Anderson Cooper 360, with the 6am hour being replaced by an expansion of American Morning.
 The Anderson Cooper 360 rerun was usually replaced with an early live edition of American Morning if there is breaking news.
 It was then replaced by American Morning Wake-Up Call until the cancellation of American Morning.
 Both hours are now occupied by CNN This Morning with Kasie Hunt, formerly Early Start.